 Seek help.
 You may need to get some help from someone—a teacher, a counselor, or some other trusted adult.
 But if you do not have someone like that, please know that God is ALWAYS with you.
 And He will never, ever let you suffer alone.
 He may let this be a way for you to understand Him and His Love.
 But after every Calvary, there is a Resurrection.
 Even if high school is miserable, that doesn’t mean that your life has to be.

 I tend to find songs that help me remind myself of who I am.
 Maybe you can make yourself a playlist that will help you combat the negative things bullies are telling you.
 Some songs that are particularly beautiful are the following: Chosen by Svrcina, Who I Am by Blanca, To Be Human by Sia, Beauty from Pain by Superchic[k], Fight Song by Rachel Platten, Stepping Stones by Helen Trevillion, and so many others.
-If you have a song that helps you, please share it in the comments so you can encourage others through music!
+If you have a song that helps you, please share it with others so you can encourage them through music!

 If the bullying continues or gets unbearable, please reach out for help from those around you.
 Run to Jesus and let Him help you heal your heart.
 And remember that God made you for a reason.
 Your life is just beginning.
 This isn’t the end, no matter how cruel people are.